elixir-lang/elixir/README.md

 ```

 > Note: if you are running on Windows,
-[this article includes important notes for compiling Elixir from source
+[This article includes important notes for compiling Elixir from source
 on Windows](https://github.com/elixir-lang/elixir/wiki/Windows).

 If Elixir fails to build (specifically when pulling in a new version via